To order by phone, call us at 510-865-8041, Pacific time.

 I belong to an appraisal association.
 Won’t they give me all the news I need?

 The mission of appraisal associations is education, setting and enforcing professional standards, and providing member services.
 Providing news is important but really secondary to their mission.
 None have reporters on staff.
 So, some news is delayed or not covered at all.

 Can’t I get all the news I need from the Internet?

 I go way beyond the news by writing comments on what it means for you.
-I get lots of information from the Internet myself, and find it very useful.
+I get lots of information from the Internet and find it very useful.
 But, there is no good way to determine if it is accurate or reliable.
-Finding useful news for appraisers can be time consuming, so I do it for you.
+Finding useful appraiser news can be time-consuming, so I do it for you.
 Then you can spend more time on your appraisals.
 Also, I go beyond the press releases and newspaper stories to find out the news important to appraisers.

-There are several excellent publications focusing on the appraisal profession.
+Several excellent publications focus on the appraisal profession.
 But most of the publications are only published quarterly, providing delayed news.
 There is one published every month or twice a month.

 None provide free e-mail updates.

 All the other national publications, except one, are published by appraisal associations or appraisal vendors.
 The paid Appraisal Today newsletter is unaffiliated with any product supplier or appraisal organization and doesn’t take advertising, so it is the only independent source of appraisal news.